Become a part of the DFRW

 Section 3.
 Annual Conventions

 (a) The annual convention of the Federation shall be between September 1 and November 30.
 The time and place to be set no later than the March Board meeting.
 The call to convention shall be sent to all member clubs at least sixty (60) days prior to the convention.
-The report of the Nominating Committee shall be sent to all member clubs not less than forty-five (45) days prior to the convention.
+The report of the Nominating Committee shall be sent to all member clubs not less than thirty (30) days prior to the convention.